honeycombio/refinery/config.md

 ### `Dataset`

-Dataset is the Honeycomb dataset that Refinery sends its OpenTelemetry metrics.
+Dataset is the Honeycomb dataset to which Refinery sends its OpenTelemetry metrics.

 Only used if `APIKey` is specified.